snapscript/snap/README.md

 The parser consumes the sequence of categorised tokens produced by the lexer.
 The parser has backtracking semantics and is performed in two phases.
-The first phase is to the map the tokens against the grammar and the second phase is to produce an abstract syntax tree (AST).
+The first phase is to the map the tokens against the grammar and the second phase is to produce an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree).

 #### Assembler